Would you like to walk

 able to build networks to develop referral pathways

 Experience in the social sector is a bonus although it is not necessary to have formal qualifications.
 You will need to be competent in household budgeting, have common sense, and be able to pass a police clearance check.

-Along with people skills you will need to have good literacy and numeracy and computer competency.
+Along with people skills you will need to have good literacy, numeracy, and computer competency.

-Initial training and ongoing professional development are provided.
+Initial on-the-job training and ongoing professional development are provided.